bbugdigger/overwolf_beep/Approach.md

 ---

 ## Static Analysis using IDA Pro
-- Enumerated the IAT and checked cross-references for file, resource, input, and audio-related APIs.
+- Enumerated the IAT table and checked cross-references in IDA for file, resource, input, and audio-related APIs.
 - Formulated hypotheses: beep could be
   a) read from a file,
   b) embedded as a resource, or